3DS 2.0 in Checkout

 Issuers require also different Browser information to be transmitted.
 This information is collected by the Checkout and cannot/need not be sent by the merchant in the getRedirectData request.

-The table below lists the optional 3DS 2.0 fields that can be sent in getRedirectData.
-All these fields should be provided in getRedirectDataRequest.additionalData.
+The table below lists the 3DS2 fields that can be sent in getRedirectData.
+These fields should be provided in getRedirectDataRequest.additionalData.

 FieldDescription